Neighborhood Guides

 Schools & Education

-• West Brunswick High School — Niche grade B-minus, 1,512 students with a 17:1 student-teacher ratio
+• Hoggard High School — Niche grade A-minus, approximately 1,750 students with a wide range of AP and extracurricular offerings

 Getting Around

 Wrightsville Beach sits in New Hanover County, roughly 10 miles east of downtown Wilmington.
-The Eastwood Road corridor connects the island to mainland shopping, dining, and I-40 access.
-Wilmington International Airport (ILM) is approximately 20 minutes away.
+The Eastwood Road corridor is the main artery to the mainland, connecting the island to shopping, dining, and I-40 access.
+Wilmington International Airport (ILM) is approximately 20 minutes away, which makes the island surprisingly practical for buyers who travel or split time between cities.

-The island is connected to the mainland by the Heide Trask Drawbridge and the newer fixed-span bridge.
-Daily commuters to downtown Wilmington enjoy a 15-20 minute drive.
-Myrtle Beach is about 80 miles south, and Raleigh is roughly 130 miles north via I-40.
+Two crossings link the island to the mainland: the Heide Trask Drawbridge and the newer fixed-span bridge.
+For daily commuters, downtown Wilmington is a 15-20 minute drive — close enough that plenty of residents work in the city and still make it home for an evening on the water.
+Looking further afield, Myrtle Beach is about 80 miles south, and Raleigh is roughly 130 miles north via I-40.

 Frequently Asked Questions